MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan/plan-ha-deployment.md

 # Plan a highly available VMM deployment

->Applies To: System Center 2016 Technical Preview - Virtual Machine Manager
+>Applies To: System Center 2016 - Virtual Machine Manager

 This article helps you to plan a highly available System Center 2016 - Virtual Machine Manager (VMM) deployment.